British Doctors Try to Say Cheerio to Problems with Pagers

 Docs run afoul of NHS

-As a result of the confusion and frustration this legacy process has caused, many physicians have turned to unsecure messaging solutions like Facebook Messenger.
+As a result of the confusion and frustration caused by problems with pagers, many physicians have turned to unsecure messaging solutions like Facebook Messenger.
 Recent numbers show that 43% of physicians in the UK rely on instant messaging platforms.
 Additionally, 32% of these physicians only use consumer-grade tools to send instant messages at work.

 Even if the physician chooses a more secure solution like WhatsApp, she is still without a solution that has an enterprise capability.
 Without enterprise capabilities, physicians cannot ensure that messages don’t accidentally get mixed up and sent to the wrong person.